coop152/obsidian-vaults/System Architecture (25212)/Part 1/Main Memory.md

 - Buffer memory in interfaces (e.g. USB, Ethernet)
 - Temporary storage in hardware (e.g. FSMs)
 - And others.
-SRAM is a standard architectural component.
+As you can see, SRAM is a standard architectural component with a wide variety of usecases.
 ## Multi-port SRAM
-SRAM macrocells with many buses, capable of simultaneous access are feasible.
+It is feasible to make "macrocells" of SRAM with many buses, which are capable of simultaneous access.
 However, the cost is high:
 - Area per bit may be doubled (due to the duplicated wiring)
 - Energy per access is also increased